trainerbill/paypal-isomorphic-functions/README.md

 );
 ```

-# Client
+# Client Usage
+The library outputs to `window.paypalFunctions`.
+Place your client/secret in localStorage.
+Obviously, you would not want to EVER place your production credentials in local storage.

 ### Include Script
 * Download the /lib/paypal-isomorphic-functions.js and include it in your site
 * Use unpkg:  `<script src="https://unpkg.com/paypal-isomorphic-functions@1.0.4/lib/paypal-isomorphic-functions.js"></script>` // Make sure you change the version number

-### Usage
+### Example
-The library outputs to `window.paypalFunctions`.
-Place your client/secret in localStorage

 ```
 localStorage.setItem('PAYPAL_CLIENT_ID', '');
 localStorage.setItem('PAYPAL_CLIENT_SECRET', '');